Wenzil/UnityConsole/README.md

 ## Known Issues
 - The input field sometimes randomly loses focus
 - The console output text overflows its rectangle when viewed from behind in World Space render mode
+- Modifying Time.timeScale will mess up input field reactivation when submitting a command or reopening the console.
+See [this hack](http://www.reddit.com/r/Unity3D/comments/2f8y2e/easytouse_developer_console_built_with_the_new_ui/ck7qmkr) for a temporary fix.

 ## Get in touch